brimdata/zed/README.md

 # Zed [![Tests][tests-img]][tests]

-Zed is an open-source, cloud-native, and searchable data lake for semi-structured data.
+The Zed system provides an open-source, cloud-native, and searchable data lake for semi-structured data.

 Zed lakes utilize a superset of the relational and JSON document data models,